 But when we began filming at the

-in the summer of 2016, the moment of refugee arrival with all
+Andreasberg refugee center in the summer of 2016, the moment

-the center.
-As ASB workers learn to pack and dismantle furniture,
+closure of the center.
+As ASB workers learn to pack and dismantle

-unused goods, eight German social workers share with us their
+eight German social workers share their memories and stories

 Produced and Directed by Lalit Vachani